CameronPB21/Intern-Task/README.md

 Second, extracts the data from the folders and organizes it as one dataset of eeg measurements with classifications according to the participant's current status (normal, interictal, ictal)

+Third, preforms PCA on the dataset to determine the n most informative dimensions, then reduces the dataset to those first n dimensions.

-Third, builds two different models based on the extracted dataset, one svc and one decision tree.
-Then trains the models using %80 of the dataset, and tests the model on the remaining %20 of the dataset.
+Fourth, builds three different models based on the extracted dataset, one svc, one decision tree, and one random forest.
+Then trains the models using 80% of the dataset, and tests the model on the remaining 20% of the dataset.

 Last, the results of testing each model are plotted on a Receiver Operating Characteristic (ROC) curve, and the Area Under the ROC Curve (AUC) is calculated and shown on the graphs.